yoctoproject/poky/documentation/ref-manual/ref-classes.rst

    install into the image.

-For information on customizing images, see the ":ref:`usingpoky-extend-customimage`" section in the Yocto Project Development Tasks Manual.
-For information on how images are created, see the ":ref:`images-dev-environment`" section in the
-Yocto Project Overview and Concpets Manual.
+For information on customizing images, see the ":ref:`dev-manual/dev-manual-common-tasks:customizing images`" section in the Yocto Project Development Tasks Manual.
+For information on how images are created, see the ":ref:`overview-manual/overview-manual-concepts:images`" section in the Yocto Project Overview and Concpets Manual.

 .. _ref-classes-image-buildinfo: